 At Go2Africa, we prefer direct answers to direct questions.
 We are frequently asked about the political situation in the country and whether it is safe to travel there.

 It is no secret that Zimbabweans have survived huge political turmoil, starting with colonisation in the 1800s.
 By the 1990s, then president Robert Mugabe was desperate to hold onto power and by the early 2000s had embarked on an ambitious but ill-fated land redistribution programme to help empower ordinary Zimbabweans.
-Unfortunately, this largely had the opposite effect and the country’s currency rapidly devalued, investors pulled out, farms were neglected and even white-collar workers in towns faced empty shelves and food shortages.
 Many Zimbabweans left for neighbouring countries to earn a living and those residing in rural areas were sometimes forced to turn to poaching to survive.
 This in turn, coupled with widespread and prolonged drought, had a negative effect on wildlife areas.
 What had once been called the bread basket of Africa because its supremely fertile soil that supported vast tracts of maize and tobacco, and which was considered a top-notch safari destination, became benighted by food, fuel and cash shortages.
 In those conditions, safety was a serious consideration.

 It is important to remember that the safari locations are very far from Harare, the capital, and that Victoria Falls is ‘shared’ with Zambia, a peaceful, stable and thriving democracy just across the Zambezi River.
 When you’re on safari, you are hundreds of miles from Harare and we never route clients through the city.
 When you’re on safari, you are in the hands of diligent and knowledgeable guides and lodge managers who know the country inside out – we have full confidence in them.
 We also provide all our travellers with a 24/7 hotline for use in emergency that we are pleased to say very seldom actually gets used.

-Zimbabwe is still a stunning safari destination and the sight of Victoria Falls cannot be beaten.
+Zimbabwe is still a stunning safari destination and the sheer sight of Victoria Falls is one of Mother Nature's most magnificent displays.
 Game is making a massive comeback and investment into new and upgraded lodges is surging.
 Zim was once dotted with simple ‘bush camps’ and 2-person tents; now lodges have private plunge pools, designer interiors and gourmet food, all of which is indicative of the confidence investors have in the country.
 Of course, those more rustic places remain and we take care to match you with the perfect style of accommodation you have in mind.

 In a nutshell: yes, Zimbabwe is safe to visit.
 Thousands of people from all over the world marvel at its wildlife and natural beauty every year, and there’s no reason why you can’t be among them.